 Ramsey Russell: Right.

 Ben Cassidy: And we’re just seeing these attacks happen that just get mimicked and just jump around.
 It’s the same playbook, just a different location.
 So again, we’re not surprising, we saw it’s terrible, but we see coming out of Australia, but not surprising.
 And it’s a fight that we’re up to.
-And I know gaming field is on it, but we’re there to be as helpful as we can to shut it down and just put another flag in the ground saying, this is enough for grabs.
+And I know Game and Field is on it, but we’re there to be as helpful as we can to shut it down and just put another flag in the ground saying, this is enough for grabs.
 We cherish wildlife and habitat more than any other group.
 We put more back into it.
 So maybe it’s time you listen to us and respect what we do and not mess with a great thing.

 Ramsey Russell: Ben, thank you very much for your time and thank you very much for what SCI does.